Notify me

 Microbrands (or similar concepts named differently) exist in many industries these days starting from about the turn of the century, including craft beers (below), independent jewellery makers, and makers of a wide range of bespoke items from suits to motorcycles.

-As well as microbrands in other industries, these concepts apply to watch microbrands, who typically started with just one watch in limited numbers, and still offer only a few in their collection.
+As well as microbrands in other industries, these concepts apply to watch microbrands, who typically started by releasing just one watch in limited numbers, and still offer only a few in their collection.
 Microbrands almost always specialize in a specific style or concept.
 I’ll explain why we’re an exception to those last two points, below.

 Watch microbrands need to be distinguished from small watchmakers, and from independent watch companies (and “watchmakers” meaning companies who make new watches, needs to be distinguished from “watchmakers” meaning people who repair watches).
-Most microbrands have the majority of the parts of the watch manufactured by other companies, where as the term watchmaker is usually applied to someone who makes at least most (sometimes all) of the watch themselves.
-Some of the big watch companies, such as MB&F (above), Rolex, Patek Philippe, and Audemars Piguet are not owned by a group, so can be considered independent in that sense.
+Most microbrands have the majority of the parts of the watch manufactured by other companies, whereas the term watchmaker is usually applied to someone who makes at least most (sometimes all) of the watch themselves.

-Microbrands are either have a solo founder or are founded by a small group of friends or business associates, have only a relatively small number of employees, and sell a relatively small number of watches per year.
+Microbrands either have a solo founder or are founded by a small group of friends or business associates, have only a relatively small number of employees, and sell a relatively small number of watches per year.
 Microbrands have engaged owners, with many microbrands being founded by people in their 30’s (our own brand is an exception to that too).
 While microbrands are typically more focused on making interesting watches than making money, to stay in business profits do need to be made in order for the company to continue existing.

 Some non-micro brands who produce only a small number of watches per year, like Urwerk and MB&F, do so because of the complexity of their watches, which require a lot of time and skilled workmanship to produce (which, understandably, comes at a high price), and/or have only a narrow niche of potential buyers.

-. . . and AnOrdain (a well loved microbrand) sells around 200.
+. . . and AnOrdain (a well loved microbrand) sells around 400–500 watches per year (often with long waiting lists) (source: HodinkeeThe Times, 2023).

-A significant key to the success for most microbrands is the direct connection with watch enthusiasts, typically on social media, although sometimes in person as well.
 Most watch microbrands are founded by people with a genuine passion for watches, although a few microbrands seem to be just in it for the money.

 Most microbrands have the majority of the watch parts manufactured by other companies, often in Asia, although a few microbrands were started out of love for producing parts, cases, dials, hands, and even movement components, such as Dingemans (d.m.h.), Ketelaars, and Holthinrichs (below).
-The best microbrands are open and transparent about where parts of their watches come from, although a disliked minority try to hide the fact that their relatively expensive watches are built mainly using cheap parts from China.
+The best microbrands are open and transparent about where parts of their watches come from, although an understandably disliked minority try to hide the fact that their relatively expensive watches are built mainly using cheap parts from China.

 It could be said that Microbrands fill the gap that big brands leave open, resulting in healthy competition that means better watches for everyone.